 Leasing out a single room or space in your home and becoming a live-in landlord can be a good way to supplement your mortgage payments or general expenses.
-But did you know the tax payments you receive are classed as assessable income by the Australian Taxation Office (ATO)?
+But did you know the payments you receive are generally classed as assessable income by the Australian Taxation Office (ATO)?
 This leaves the door open for you to claim multiple tax deductions in your tax return, but also face complex rules too.

 Knowing your tax obligations as a live-in landlord is half the battle.
 Beyond picking the right tenant, balancing the financial benefits with the potential costs can be tricky.